 The relationship between portion size and inventory consumption determines how much you order and how much you have left over.
 Many head chefs estimate this, causing them to order too much or run short.
-In this article, you'll learn to precisely calculate how much inventory you need per portion.
+Learn to precisely calculate how much inventory you need per portion.

 Why connect portion size and inventory?

 Your portion size directly determines how many ingredients you consume per day.
-If your chef serves 250 grams of steak instead of 200 grams, you consume 25% more meat than you think.
+If your chef serves 250 grams of steak instead of 200 grams, you're consuming 25% more meat than planned.

 You expect 50 steak portions of 200g: